twixraider81/exolang/README.md

 Examples
 --------
 Take a look at the examples directory.
-It contains pointers on synatx and constructs while i am working on a proper documentation.
+It contains pointers on syntax and constructs while i am working on a proper documentation.

 Thanks & 3rd Party licenses
 ---------------------------